Optical follow-up of the tick-tock massive black hole binary candidate: Introduction

 Since compact MBHBs are also loud low-frequency gravitational wave (GW) emitters \citep[e.g.][]{2013CQGra..30x4009S}, periodic candidates can also be constrained using pulsar timing array (PTA) data \cite[see, e.g.,][for a proof of concept]{2004ApJ...606..799J}.
 Although, as of today, all candidates are individually consistent with PTA upper limits, when collectively considered, their parent population has been shown to be in moderate \citep[when considering candidate selected in the optical bands,][]{2018ApJ...856...42S} to severe \citep[when considered X-ray selected blazar candidates,][]{2018MNRAS.481L..74H} tension with those limits.
 It should be noticed, however, that the PTA collaborations recently reported the presence of a common red signal slightly larger than some of the previously published upper limits \citep{2020ApJ...905L..34A,2021ApJ...917L..19G,2021MNRAS.508.4970C,2022MNRAS.510.4873A}.
 Should the GW origin of this signal be confirmed, it would alleviate the tension at least with optically selected candidates.

 In this study we aim at testing the binary hypothesis for tick-tock.
-We start by reviewing the main observational features of tick-tock, commenting about the assumed MBHB model (section~\ref{sec:binary}) and we then present two optical follow-ups for the candidate (section~\ref{sec:observations}).
+We start by presenting two new optical follow-ups for the candidate (section~\ref{sec:observations}).
+We then describe the MBHB model developed in \citet{ticktock}, including our corrections to it (section~\ref{sec:binary}), and we comment on how these new observations combined with the already available observational data constrain the tick-tock MBHB model (section~\ref{sec:tests}).
+The caveat of the current analysis are discussed in section~(\ref{sec:caveats}).
 Finally, in section~(\ref{sec:conclusions}) we present our conclusions.